 Per session, class, per dog, per hour of time…..

-Be leary of anyone who only accepts cash.
-They suggests that they do not have a bank account, and therefore are not a legitimate business.
+Be leery of anyone who only accepts cash.
+This suggests that they do not have a bank account, and therefore are not a legitimate business.
 With mobile credit card processing systems readily available, most should accept credit cards.